mehedidevv/mehedidevv/README.md

 Hi  I'm Mehedi hasan 💫

 Passionate As a Software Engineer .
 I'm currently working on Mobile Development.
-As Mobile App Devleoper I use Flutter which is a framework for Cross Platform Native App Development.
+As Mobile App Devleoper I use Flutter which is a framework for Cross Platform and Native App Development.

 - 🔭 I’m currently working on Mobile Application Development